zalatar242/CoverMax-DeFi/implementation-plan.md

     /// @param asset The address of the asset to check
     /// @return The current balance
     function getBalance(address asset) external view returns (uint256);

+    /// @notice Handles errors that may occur during deposit or withdraw
+    /// @param asset The address of the asset
+    /// @param amount The amount to deposit or withdraw
+    /// @param errorCode A code representing the error that occurred function handleLendingError(address asset, uint256 amount, uint256 errorCode) external;
 }
 ```